openstack-infra/system-config/doc/source/nodepool.rst

 Then delete the problematic image with::

-  $ sudo nodepool image-delete ubuntu-precise-0000000002
+  $ sudo nodepool dib-image-delete ubuntu-precise-0000000002

-All uploads corresponding to that image build will be deleted and the previous image will become the current image and nodepool will use it when creating new nodes.
+All uploads corresponding to that image build will be deleted from providers before the image DIB files are deleted.
+The previous image will become the current image and nodepool will use it when creating new nodes.
 When nodepool next creates an image, it will still retain build #1 since it will still be considered the next-most-recent image.

 vhd-util
 ========